-Health Science programs around the world use Insight Assessment test instruments to assure that their applicants and graduates are prepared to engage in rigorous educational programs and achieve professional licensure as nurses, physician, dental hygienists, physician assistants, occupational therapists, pharmacists and speech therapists.
+Health Science programs around the world use Insight Assessment test instruments to assure that their applicants and graduates are prepared to engage in rigorous educational programs and achieve professional licensure as nurses, physician, dental hygienists, physician assistants, occupational therapists, pharmacists, speech therapists, etc.

 Assessments for Health Science Professionals

-- INSIGHT Health – Health Science professionals in all health care delivery specialties
+- INSIGHT Health Professional and INSIGHT Health Staff – Health Science professionals and staff in all health care delivery specialties

 - Health Sciences Reasoning Test (HSRT)– Undergraduate and graduate students in Health Science professional preparation programs